BorisPolonsky/dify-helm/charts/dify/README.md

 ## Customized Installation
 Apply the `-f` option upon `helm install`/`helm upgrade` with your own `values.yaml`.
-Fear not its extensive content as they are arranged in sections below:
+Fear not its extensive content as it is arranged in sections below:
 1. Image: Adjust images of all Dify components
-2. Dify Service: Customize configurations of each Dify components
+2. Dify Service: Customize configurations of each Dify component
 3. Middleware: Specifies the configuration of built-in middlewares
-4. External services: Subtitute external services for built-in data persistence
+4. External services: Substitute external services for built-in data persistence

 ### 1. Use Alternative Images
 You can specify custom images for different components: